remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-Add the `<Move>` component in your composition `src/Composition.tsx`.
-You get a nice animation by combining the effect of moving and shrinking, just wrap the shrinking dot in the `<Move>` component:
+Add the `<Move>` component to your composition `src/Composition.tsx`.
+You get a nice animation by combining the effect of moving and shrinking by surrounding the shrinking dot in the `<Move>` component:

 ```tsx twoslash title="src/Composition.tsx"
 // @filename: Move.tsx